 Eleanor Holmes Norton

 *Eleanor Holmes Norton was born on this date in 1937.
-She is an African American lawyer and politician.
+She is a Black lawyer and politician.

 She was born in Washington, D.C., the daughter of Coleman Holmes, a civil servant, and Vela Holmes née Lynch, a schoolteacher.
 She attended Antioch College, Yale University (M.A.
 1963) and Yale University Law School (L.L.B 1964).
 While in college and graduate school, she was active in the 20th century civil rights movement and an organizer for the Student Nonviolent Coordinating Committee (SNCC).
 By the time she graduated from Antioch, she had already been arrested for organizing and participating in sit-ins in Washington, D.C., Maryland, and Ohio.
 While in law school, she traveled to Mississippi for the Mississippi Freedom Summer and worked with civil rights stalwarts like Medgar Evers.
 Her first encounter with a recently released but physically beaten Fannie Lou Hamer forced her to bear witness to the intensity of violence and Jim Crow repression in the South.